qiolol/tsp-algos/README.md

     options A* explores, so it explores much fewer before finishing.
 - Cheapest edge, which estimates the cost to the goal by summing up the cheapest edges between unvisited nodes
     - ✅ Optimal!
-This heuristic is admissible since it assumed the path to the goal will be taken via the cheapest edges the whole way, which is optimistic.
+This heuristic is admissible since it assumes the path to the goal will always be taken via the cheapest remaining edges, which is optimistic.
     - ✅ Fast!
 Not as fast as an inadmissible heuristic, but much faster than a WAY MORE admissible one like uniform cost!
-It cuts A*'s search time by a lot since it eliminates some search paths, but it doesn't eliminate enough of them to stop arrival at an optimal solution.
+It cuts A*'s search time by a lot since it eliminates some search paths but doesn't eliminate enough of them to stop arrival at an optimal solution.
     - 🏆 Of the three, this is the sweet spot heuristic.

 Sadly, there's a price to pay for A\*'s systematicness and optimality.
 All the